nonblocking/mashroom/packages/plugin-packages/mashroom-vhost-path-mapper/README.md

 For example *Mashroom Portal* can use this to move *Sites* to different paths but keep the ability to generate absolute paths for resources and API calls.
 Which is useful if you want to expose specific *Sites* via a virtual host.

-All other plugins will only deal with the rewritten paths, keep that in mind especially when defining ACLs.
+**NOTE**: All other plugins will only deal with the rewritten paths, keep that in mind especially when defining ACLs.

 ## Usage